openhwgroup/cvw/tests/coverage/README.md

 touch config/deriv/rv64gch/imperas.ic
 ```

-Then paste in the contents from `config/rv64gc/imperas.ic` and make the two edits above.
+Then paste in the contents from `config/rv64gc/imperas.ic` and make the edits above.

 From the repository root: